Batsmen Survive To Earn Draw For Balochistan - UrduPoint

 Batsmen Survive To Earn Draw For Balochistan

-Balochistan batsmen survived on the fourth and final day to earn a draw for their team in the first-class Quaid-e-Azam Trophy match against Northern at the KRL Stadium on Tuesday
+Balochistan batsmen survived on the fourth and final day to earn a draw for their team in the first-class Quaid-e-Azam Trophy match against Northern at the KRL Stadium, Rawalpindi on Tuesday

-Rawalpindi (UrduPoint / Pakistan Point News - 08th October, 2019) Balochistan batsmen survived on the fourth and final day to earn a draw for their team in the first-class Quaid-e-Azam Trophy match against Northern at the KRL Stadium on Tuesday.

-Needing 299 runs to win in a possible 76 overs, Balochistan finished on 183 for seven in 67 overs.
+Chasing 299 runs to win in possible 76 overs, Balochistan finished on 183 for seven in 67 overs.
 Yasir Shah (14 not out) and Khurram Shahzad (zero not out) were at the crease when bad light ended play.

 Northern had scored 450 all out in the first innings and Balochistan replied with 301 all out.
 The Umar Amin-led team then declared their second innings on 149-3 in 30 overs with an overall lead of 298.